+Red Zone High:.
+Inforr High:.
+Information about how to know I am entering crisis and need a high level of support

+How I might 6 express myself :

+Possible trigg frequency ers and

+What am I co mmunicating?

+How you need ow you need to respond

+Is a Physical In tervention Pla nn (PIP) Required? · YES NO

+Details of my I PIP ( Please ou itline the PI strate gies identi fied for this p upil)

-Names of those involved in partnership working Date and sign ature to confirm par tnership v working
+Names of those e involved in p partnership worki ng Date and sig nature to confirm part tnership v working

-Name of person(s) completing PBSP:
+Name of perso n(s) completir ng PBSP:

-Name of Parent / Carer:
+Name of Paren t / Carer:

 Name of SLT:

-Name of Student (If applicable):

-Section 5.
-My Positive Behaviour Support : Plan

-Is a Physical Intervention Plan (PIP) Required?
-YES NO

-Details of my PIP (Please outline the PI strategie s identifie ed for this pupil)

-Names of those involved in partnership working Date a and signature to confirm partnership p working .

-Name of person(s) completing PBSP:

-Name of Parent / Carer:

-Name of SLT:

-Name of Pupil (If applicable):
+Name of pupil (If applicable):

-Section 6.
-My Risk Assessment (Written f or those v with a PIP)
+Section 6 My Risk Δss essment (Written for those with a PIP)

-Name: Year Group:
+Name: or triy triok 7400 essment (Written l lor tilose Year Group:

-Name of School: I
+Name of Schoo l:

-Risk Assessment Undertaken By:
+Risk Assessmen t Undertaken By:

-Other individuals involved in risk assessment:
+Other individua assessment: Other individuals involved in risk assessment:

+Background information

-Background in formation What health a ards ar ise or could a rise fro m the behaviou r of this pupil? (include triggers, t time o f day, a nd an Hazard / Risk Person/s Affected Risk level before controls are in place Initial control measures New / further cor measures requir Risk level with controls in place L М н L М н
+Vhat health and safety hazards arise or could arise from the behaviour of this pupil? (include triggers, time of day, and any attern to behaviour)

+Hazard / Risk Person/s Affected Risk level before controls are in place al control easures New / further co measures requ Risk level with controls in place

-List any activiti ies which can not be safely / manag ged, as far as it is possik le to foresee?
+List any activities which cannot be safely managed, as far as it is possible to foresee?

-ent completed essessment: d by: Signe Revie d: w date:
+Assessment completed by: Signed: Date of assessment: Review date:

 Staff signature and Date

-Risk assessm raining and g npetent person, who ha s received l an ap propriat e

-Append ix 5 The a Cueva Ammuel De
+\ NOTE: Risk assessments should be carried out by a suitably competent person, who has received an appropriate level of training and guidance prior to fulfilling this function.

-ine Grove Annual Re eport
+The Grove Annual Report to Parents

-Name of pupil: Date: Year Group
+Name of pupil: Date: Year Group .

-- IIC ACHIEVEM nmun ication
+ACADEMIC ACHIEVEMENT

+English, Language and Communication

-Target Target: Current Attainment
+Current Attainment

-Mathe ematics: l \dashv

-Target Target: Current Attainment
+Current Attainment

-Topic \exists

-Target: Current Attainment
+Current Attainment

-PE and Movement

-Target: Current At Current Attainment
+Current Attainment

 PHSE and Life Skills towards adulthood

-Target: Current Attainment
+Current Attainment

 General comments

-Target:

 PROGRESS TOWARDS EHCP OUTCOMES (Please list each outcome)

 Cognition and Learning: Summary of Progress

 Communication and Interaction: Summary of Progress

 Social, Emotional and Mental Health (Including Behaviour): Summary of Progress

 Sensory and Physical: Summary of Progress

-Report written By: ı Date:
+Report written By: Date:

 Head of School or SLT Comments: